-The UConn Health Center offers robotic surgery, a technology that allows doctors to perform major surgical procedures through the smallest of incisions.
+UConn Health offers robotic surgery, a technology that allows doctors to perform major surgical procedures through the smallest of incisions.

 In the past, surgical options included traditional surgery through a large open incision, or laparoscopy which is done with small incisions but usually is limited to simple procedures.
 Robotic surgery combines the benefits of both, allowing for complex procedures through tiny incisions.
 This can mean less pain, a shorter hospital stay, a quicker return to normal activities, and the potential for better outcomes.

-At the UConn Health Center, robotic surgery with the da Vinci® Surgical System is used for procedures such as a hysterectomy or prostatectomy.
+At UConn Health, robotic surgery with the da Vinci® Surgical System is used for procedures such as a hysterectomy or prostatectomy.
 This breakthrough technology is changing the surgery experience for patients and doctors alike.

 The da Vinci Surgical System

-The UConn Health Center offers robotic surgery to help your doctor perform the most precise and least invasive procedure possible.
+UConn Health's robotic surgery helps your doctor perform the most precise and least invasive procedure possible.